Ian Happ Preview, Player Props: Cubs vs. Giants

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .365 this season while batting .248 with 86 walks and 73 runs scored.

-- Among qualified hitters, he ranks 102nd in batting average, while his on-base percentage ranks 20th and he is 86th in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 103rd, his on-base percentage ranks 22nd, and he is 89th in the league in slugging.

-- Happ has an RBI in 43 of 134 games this year, with multiple RBI in 20 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Happ has picked up an RBI in 31.9% of his games this season, with two or more RBI in 14.8% of his games.
+He has also produced three or more runs in six contests.

-- In 55 of 134 games this season, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.